Director of Communications

 - Other duties as assigned.

-- A minimum of 5 years in a senior level communications position;
+- A minimum of 7 years in a director or other senior-level communications position;

-- A proven record in the creation and implementation of a proactive communications plan;
+- A proven record in the creation and implementation of a proactive strategic and comprehensive communications plan;

 - A proven record in developing and implementing comprehensive media campaigns;

 - Possess substantive relationships with media including reporters, editors, bloggers and producers covering LGBTQ and progressive issues, in mainstream, progressive, LGBTQ and other diverse media;

 - Ability to clearly and quickly articulate complex political issues for a range of audiences;

 - A proven track record in managing staff;

 - Excellent writing, proofreading, editing, verbal and interpersonal skills;